LIEUTENANT COLONEL JOHN JOSHUA ROWAN J. P., D. L.

 In 1866 he married May Amelia Wright eldest daughter of George Wright, sometime colonial treasurer of Prince Edward Island she sadly died in 1879.
 His second wife was Ellen Augusta (Nellie) Vaughan, daughter of the Reverend Edward W. Vaughan, Rector of Llantwit Major, Glamorganshire who he married on 8th September 1881 at the Parish Church where her father was minister.

 Returning home in the 1870’s he settled down as his father’s agent and on his father’s death in 1886 he succeeded him at Mount Davys.
-This gentleman with his striking personality passed away in February 1920.
+Aged eighty-two, this gentleman with his striking personality passed away at Portrush on 1st May 1921.
 He was survived by his wife and was laid to rest in Ahoghill Parish Churchyard.